 New Philadelphia is a medium-sized city located in the state of Ohio.
 With a population of 17,410 people and four constituent neighborhoods, New Philadelphia is the 109th largest community in Ohio.

-Unlike some cities, New Philadelphia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Philadelphia are a mix of both white- and blue-collar jobs.
-Overall, New Philadelphia is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in New Philadelphia who work in office and administrative support (9.40%), food service (8.99%), and management occupations (8.27%).
+New Philadelphia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, New Philadelphia is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in New Philadelphia who work in office and administrative support (9.31%), food service (8.81%), and management occupations (8.40%).

-In terms of college education, the citizens of New Philadelphia rank slightly lower than the national average.
-16.11% of adults 25 and older in New Philadelphia have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, New Philadelphia is nearly on par with the US average for all cities of 21.84%: 18.23% of adults 25 and older in New Philadelphia have a bachelor's degree or advanced degree.

 The most common language spoken in New Philadelphia is English.
 Other important languages spoken here include Spanish and Polish.